-Goldstone Mountain is a big mountain that is located just west of the Continental Divide, entirely in the State of Idaho.
+Goldstone Mountain is a big mountain that is located just west of the Continental Divide.
+It is entirely in the State of Idaho.
 USGS Goldstone Mountain

 Continental Divide Trail/FST-111 via Goldstone Pass [(D)(1) on Page 331] revised and updated as follows.
 The shorter approach is from the Montana side of the Continental Divide and is entirely on public land.
 If you have an ATV, you can drive all the way to Goldstone Pass and significantly shorten this climb.

 From Jackson, MT, drive south on MT-278 about a mile to the Skinner Meadows Road/FSR-381 turnoff on the right/west side of the highway.
 Set your odometer to 0.0.
 At 9.1 miles, you enter the Beaverhead-Deerlodge National Forest.
 Between 10.7 miles and 11.1 miles, you will pass North Van Houten CG and South Van Houten CG.
 At 11.6 miles, go left at a road junction to stay on Skinner Meadows Road.